DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2026-07-14-Advanced Sequential Change-Point.md

 W_n = \max_{1 \leq k < n} \left( \sum_{t=k+1}^n (X_t - \mu_0) - \frac{(n-k)}{2} \delta \right)
 $$

-This incorporates the cumulative sum of deviations from the mean and adjusts for the expected shift $\delta$.
+This incorporates the cumulative sum of deviations from the mean and adjusts for the expected shift $$\delta$$.

 Sequential change-point detection is a vital tool in various fields for real-time monitoring and timely detection of changes in data sequences.
 Advanced methods such as Likelihood Ratio Tests, CUSUM, Page's Test, and the Shiryaev-Roberts procedure offer robust solutions tailored to different types of changes and data characteristics.
 Understanding the theoretical foundations, implementing practical algorithms, and applying these methods in real-world scenarios enable effective monitoring and response to changes in diverse applications.